 Puppies of any description tend to be an immediate crowd-pleaser, and are one of the few things upon which the global community of the internet can even begin to universally agree.
 After all, who doesn’t like to watch a cute puppy trying to understand the world around it?
 The curiosity and trust puppies tend to display towards one and all only adds to this effect, and there are few, if any people, who will not express at least some kind of affection should a puppy come over to greet them.

-Regrettably, puppies don’t stay young forever, though, so don’t just take one that looks cute at that second.
+Regrettably, puppies don’t stay young forever, so don’t just take one that looks cute.
 The responsible pet owner will seek out a dog that they can realistically keep and support for an extended period of time and will take into account all of the possible implications of an adult dog as well as the puppy they see at the time.
-What is now a small, playful puppy can grow into an enormous animal for which the homeowner may not have room or resources.
+What is now a small, playful puppy, can grow into an enormous animal for which the homeowner may not have room or resources.
 The easygoing juvenile temperament can easily give way to the aggression and territorial behavior of puberty.

 While there are certain breeds that, for this specific reason, should be left to the exclusive care of an experienced handler or trainer, you as a pet owner are not left without options for a docile and enjoyable house pet.
 There exist many breeds picked specifically for their agreeable nature and friendly disposition; some were even created for that specific purpose.

 One such ‘designer breed’ is the golden Labrador, made, as its name suggests, by crossing the golden retriever with the Labrador dog.
 The result is an enormously even-tempered and highly complacent animal, with qualities that have made it the first choice among many families seeking a dog that will be enjoyable even when fully grown.